 County Seat: Dresden

-McWherter also has the distinction of quite possibly being the most down to earth Tennessee governor ever.
-He is a big man who often makes fun of himself.
+McWherter was a big man who often made fun of himself.
 The day after he was elected governor the first time, he said: “I know state government.
 The day after the election I will be able to eat a vanilla wafer, drink a cup of coffee, and go to work.”
 Vanilla wafers thus became the symbol of his administration.